 We want to hear what you think.
 Contact us at email@example.com.

 David Renton is a socialist activist and barrister, living in London.
-His new book, Fascism: History and Theory, is out now from Pluto Books.
-His next book Labour’s Antisemitism Crisis - What Should the Left Have Done? is due to be published by Routledge in 2021.
+His recent book, Fascism: History and Theory, is out now from Pluto Books.
+His current book is No Free Speech for Fascists: Exploring ‘No Platform’ in History, Law and Politics, published by Routledge in its series “Studies in Fascism and the Far Right”.